KTH-DHSG/LTL_CANOPIES_Synchronization_master_thesis/README.md

   pip3 install numpy=1.21.5
   ```

-- [Matplotlib] (https://matplotlib.org/).
+- [Matplotlib](https://matplotlib.org/).
 Software used to plot the results of experiments.
 (Version 3.5.1 Riquired).
   ```
   pip3 install matplotlib=3.5.1
   ```